-A drop in fuel sales is being blamed for a decline in electronic card spending in November last year.
+A drop in the value of fuel sales is blamed for a decrease in electronic card spending in November 2008.

-Statistics New Zealand says the main contributor to the fall was a substantial decrease in the value of fuel sales, as fuel prices declined.
+It says the main contributor was a substantial decrease in the value of fuel sales, as fuel prices continue to decline.

-Core retail credit card purchases, which excludes the motor vehicle-related industries, decreased by 0.5% in November, following an increase of 0.9% in October.
+Core retail credit card purchases, which exclude motor vehicle-related industries, decreased by 0.5% in November, following an increase of 0.9% in October.